jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And here is the moment we all should fear.
 The government was broke.
 The struggle between King and Parliament was very simple; who should pick up the bill?

-England wasn't weak and destitute.
+England wasn't destitute.
 It was rather wealthy.
 Both the Crown and Parliament could pay the debt by sacrificing for the good of the country.

 But both sides thought it was the other side's responsibility.

 Sadly for Charles, the people were no longer weak.
 After all, they were in the middle of the Science Age, and thus enjoying all the benefits of better cyborgology like calenders, double ledger accounting, navigation equipment, and, most important, gunpowder.

 It was precisely because the English people were empowered by new levers of power, that they could stand up to the king.
-The sword and scepter of the "divine king" meant little against muskets.
+The sword of the "divine king" meant little against muskets.
 As a famous saying goes, "God made us, but the gun made us all equal."

 However, without Rousseau's new philosophy to explain themselves, the unhappy people were left asking for change from a king who thought he was a god.